Byont-Ventures/hackathon/Backend-Challenges.md

 Whew, we covered many things already but yet did so little!
 Take a sip of your coffee.
 Breathe in, breathe out.
 When ready, run your first test by putting `FOUNDRY_PROFILE=challenge-1 forge test --match-contract Challenge1` in your terminal.
 Sit back, and enjoy the dopamine of that green checkmark.

+**_Comment:_** (I would suggest mentioning "memory" keyword as this part is kinda essential.
+If you want to discuss it later storage, memory and calldata (?) then you may just quickly mention that "memory" means that the data is stored during the runtime (or smth) and then say that you will cover the storage/memory management later in the course.)

 ### Foundry flags

 `--match-contract` => Flag that enables you to run a specific test contract.